Boulder for Music Lovers

 Rub Elbows with the Radio Industry

-For 30 years, radio programmers from around the country have traveled to Boulder in August to attend the AAA Radio Conference to hear both up-and-coming and high-profile music acts.
+For 30 years, radio programmers from around the country have traveled to Boulder in August to attend the JBE Triple A Summitfest radio conference to hear both up-and-coming and high-profile music acts.
 Triple A radio stations play “adult album alternative,” and past lineups have included Grace Potter, Neko Case, Cake, The Head And The Heart, Brandi Carlile, Death Cab for Cutie and dozens more.
 Performances happen on free stages on the Hill, and in indoor venues like the Boulder Theater and the Fox, a limited number of tickets are put on sale to the public.

 Hike Near a Storied Recording Studio

 Caribou Ranch was a recording studio built in 1972 in a converted barn in the mountains outside of Boulder.
 Elton John’s 1974 “Caribou” album was recorded there, which set off a stream of artists who followed in his footsteps.
 John Lennon, Stevie Nicks, Stevie Wonder, Supertramp, Michael Jackson, Stephen Stills, Jeff Beck and Joe Walsh all recorded at Caribou Ranch.
 The studio closed after a 1985 fire and hasn’t reopened.
 Today, the ranchland is protected land with popular hiking trails.